gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 1. Open your Terminal.
 1. Run `brew update` to make sure you have the latest version of Homebrew.
-1. Run this command to install Node and npm in one go: `brew install node`
+1. Run this command to install Node and npm in one go: `brew install node`.

 Once you have followed the installation steps, make sure everything was installed properly: